fossasia/knitting.fossasia.org/README.md

 ### circle-knitting [![View on Github][github-logo]][circle-knitting-repo]

-There are commercial circular knitting machines, that are nearly completely made from plastic.
-A popular modul is the Addi Express.
-Plastic can be easily printed out on 3D printers.
+The goal of this project is to develop a knitting machine that is entirely made from plastic.
+An enhanced model can include a micro PC that can control the machine using our Open Source knitting software.
+This project can enable people to print out a plastic on a 3D printer.
 This project implements the idea to code a circular knitting machine.
-As inexpensive small PCs components like the Rapsberry PI and Arduinos become increasingly powerful there is even an option to include them as optional components in such a 3D printed knitting machine.
-You can

 - visit the [website for this project][circle-knitting-website].